Complications of hemophilia may include:

 - Adverse reaction to clotting factor treatment

 There are two main types of inherited hemophilia, Type A and Type B, which are similar.
-Type A is caused by a deficiency of factor VIII, and a deficiency of factor IX causes type B. When all of the elements of the blood work correctly together, the body can quickly provide a clot, which is necessary for healing an open wound or after surgery.
-When the body cannot form a suitable clot, this can cause multiple challenges and health concerns.
+Hemophilia A is caused by a deficiency of factor VIII (factor 8).
+When all of the elements of the blood work correctly together, the body can quickly provide a clot, which is necessary for healing an open wound or after surgery.
+When the body cannot form a suitable clot, this can cause multiple challenges and health concerns, and it is known as a bleeding disorder.

 The best way to treat hemophilia is to replace the missing blood clotting factor so that the blood can clot properly.
 This is accomplished through infusing factor into the bloodstream.
 Factor is typically plasma-derived but may be synthetically produced.
 Plasma is collected from many different people and then goes through a separating process to isolate specific factors.
 The patient then infuses this to replace the deficient factor in their blood so that everything functions normally.